 Tartar is often pale yellow or brown.
 And brushing cannot remove it.

 As the buildup and progression of plaque and tartar continues, they’d stay longer on teeth, and the bacteria would cause inflammation of the gum (gingiva).
 Initially, this inflammation is confined to the soft tissues above the bone level.
 And the gums become red, swollen, and can bleed easily.

-However, if gingivitis is not halted, it would almost always advance to periodontitis (pyorrhea).
+However, if gingivitis is not halted, it would almost always advance to periodontitis.
 Since periodontitis is the form of gum disease that necessitates treatment, many use both terms interchangeably.

-In pyorrhea, the gingivae (gums) pull away from the teeth and form spaces (deepened sulcus) called [periodontal] pockets.
+The gums pull away from the teeth and form spaces (deepened sulcus) called periodontal pockets.
 These pockets become infected.
 Eventually the spread of the plaque below the gum line, bacteria toxins, and your body’s immune response to infection cause progressive breakdown of the periodontium.

 There’d be loss (destruction) of cementum, periodontal ligament fibers, alveolar bone, which is left unchecked will lead to loosening of the teeth.
 And the teeth may eventually fall off or have to be removed.

 Bridges that don't fit properly

 Gum Disease Treatment Options